uqlibrary/reusable-webcomponents/README.md

 ## Testing

-This repo uses Cypress tests.
+This repo uses [Cypress.io](https://cypress.io/) tests.
 To run tests:

 - locally: `npm run test:local` - select the preferred browser from the dropdown in the top right of the cypress interface, then click on the 'run integration tests'